Gandhidham: Geography and climate

 Vastu-Shastra (Hindu belief of construction), i.e., the main city has its face directed to the East.

-Due to the very high potential evapotranspiration, Gandhidham has a hot arid climate (Köppen BWh), just short of a hot semi-arid climate (Köppen BSh) despite receiving around 385 mm of rainfall per year.
+Due to the very high potential evapotranspiration, Gandhidham has a hot semi-arid climate (Köppen BSh) receiving around 385 mm of rainfall per year.

 Almost all rainfall occurs during the monsoon season from June to September — outside this period, Gandhidham averages just 15 mm of rain in eight months.
-Gandhidhamʼs amount of rainfall, although not especially low on paper, is amongst the most erratic anywhere in the world with a coefficient of variation of around sixty percent – among the few comparably variable climates in the world being the Line Islands of Kiribati, the Pilbara coast of Western Australia, the sertão of Northeastern Brazil, and the Cape Verde islands.
+Gandhidham's amount of rainfall, although not especially low on paper, is amongst the most erratic anywhere in the world with a coefficient of variation of around sixty percent – among the few comparably variable climates in the world being the Line Islands of Kiribati, the Pilbara coast of Western Australia, the sertão of Northeastern Brazil, and the Cape Verde islands.

-During the “cool” season from October to March, temperatures range from very warm to hot during the afternoon and are cool to pleasant in the mornings.
+During the "cool" season from October to March, temperatures range from very warm to hot during the afternoon and are cool to pleasant in the mornings.
 Whilst during the hot season, afternoon temperatures become sweltering and extremely unpleasant, especially when, with the approach of the monsoon, humidity increases.

 Governance

-The city is represented by a constituency in the Gujarat Vidhan Sabha.
+The city is represented by a constituency in the Gujarat Legislative Assembly.
 It forms part of the Kachchh Lok Sabha constituency.